iai-callgrind/iai-callgrind/docs/src/benchmarks/library_benchmarks/setup_and_teardown.md

 # }
 ```

-Note Iai-Callgrind captures all output per default.
+Note Gungraun captures all output per default.
 In order to actually see the
 output of the benchmark, `setup` and `teardown` functions, it is required to run
 the benchmarks with the flag `--nocapture` or set the environment variable
 `IAI_CALLGRIND_NOCAPTURE=true`.
 Let's assume the above benchmark is in a file